Are you making smoothie mistakes?

 Be the first to get our updates.
 Sign up today for free and as a bonus you’ll also get our new downloadable report, “5 Best Recipes for Freshly Made Green Smoothies.”

-3. Adding Too Much Yogurt or Whey Protein
+3. Adding Too Much Whey Protein

 Adding a lot of dairy into the blender is also among the most common smoothie mistakes.